OSA413/uuid-by-string/README.md

 [![NPM](https://img.shields.io/crates/v/uuid-by-string)](https://crates.io/crates/uuid-by-string)
 [![Downloads](https://img.shields.io/crates/dr/uuid-by-string)](https://crates.io/crates/uuid-by-string)
 =======================
 Generates the [RFC-4122](https://tools.ietf.org/html/rfc4122#section-4.3) Name-Based UUID.
 Supports 3 and 5 versions of UUID.

+**Note**: generating UUID v3 and v5 without a namespace is **non-standard** (the RFC-4122 covers only the case when you concatenate the namespace with the name, so if you want a reproducable result in other progrmming langiages you need to generate UUID with some namespace, e.g. [nil](https://en.wikipedia.org/wiki/Universally_unique_identifier#Special_UUIDs))

 This library is rewritten from [Danakt Saushkin's JavaScript library of the same name](https://github.com/danakt/uuid-by-string).
 All features and tests are in place.